kalmarek/AbstractPermutations.jl/docs/src/abstract_api.md

 ^(::Integer, ::AbstractPermutation)
 ```

+## Suplementary methods

-Moreover there are two more internal, suplementary functions that may be
+Moreover there are three internal, suplementary functions that may be overloaded
-overloaded by the implementer, if needed.
+by the implementer, if needed (mostly for performance reasons).

 ```@docs
 inttype